ChrisCarleton/BottomTime-Core/docs/LogEntries.md

 **bottomTime**, and **maxDepth**.
 The default is **entryTime**.
 * **sortOrder** - The order in which sorted entries should be returned.
 Allowed values are **asc** (ascending order), and **desc** (descending order.)
 The default value is **desc**.
+* **lastSeen** - For searches where some results have already been shown, the **lastSeen** value should be set to the entryTime, maxDepth, or bottomTime (depending on the value of the **sortBy** parameter) of the last entry returned in the previous query.
+This tells the API that the search should resume at or beyond that value.
+* **seenIds** - For searches where some results have already been show, the **seenIds** value should be set to an array of entryIds that should be excluded from the results.
+Example: A search was made for entries ordered by bottomTime in descending order.
+The last entry returned had a bottomTime of 38 minutes.
+To continue getting more results **lastSeen** should be set to 38, and **seenIds** should be a comma-separated list of all entry Ids that have already been returned where bottomTime is 38 minutes (so that they are not repeated in the next set of results.)

 **NOTE:** The **sortBy** and **sortOrder** parameters are a pair.
 If one is included in the query string, then the other is also required.